What Happens to Life Insurance with No Beneficiary?

 • Manages funds for minor children or beneficiaries with special needs

 Setting up a life insurance trust requires working with an estate planning attorney.
-If you have significant assets, minor children, or beneficiaries who might not be able to manage a large sum responsibly, a trust may be worth exploring.
+A trust may be worth exploring if you have significant assets, minor children or beneficiaries who might not be able to manage a large sum responsibly.

 Life Insurance Policy with No Beneficiary: Bottom Line

-Life insurance is meant to provide financial security for the people you care about.
-But without a valid beneficiary designation, those financial safeguards can be compromised.
-When proceeds go to your estate instead of directly to your loved ones, they face potential delays, legal fees, estate taxes, and creditor claims.
+Life insurance provides financial security for the people you care about.
+But without a valid beneficiary designation, those financial safeguards fail.
+When proceeds go to your estate instead of directly to your loved ones, they face potential delays, legal fees, estate taxes and creditor claims.

 The solution is straightforward: take an active role in managing your beneficiary designations.
 Name both primary and contingent beneficiaries.
 Update your policy after major life events and review it regularly.
 Be specific with names and identifying information.

-For added security, consider per stirpes designations to protect generational inheritance, or consult with an estate planning attorney about whether a trust makes sense for your situation.
+For added security, consider per stirpes designations to protect generational inheritance, or consult with an estate planning attorney about whether a trust works for your situation.

 Compare Insurance Rates